-Ordinary commercial breaches of a contract are not the same as treaty breaches.
+Ordinary commercial breaches of a contract are not the same as breaches of the BIT.
 They are distinguished based on whether the breach has arisen from the conduct of an ordinary contract party, or rather involves a kind of conduct that only a sovereign State function or power could effect.